Dot4diw/PAITools/README.md

 ## Introduction
 The core function of the software is implemented based on ImageMagick's Magick++, and the graphical interface is based on the MFC framework.
 Its main function is to achieve high-quality conversion between PDF to image and image formats.

-！！！Short-term product, the code is poorly written, and the function can only be used immediately！！！
+### This is an impromptu rough little program, the code is badly written, and the functions can only be used as needed.

 ![image](BYCPLUSPLUS/PAIT/SourceFiles/PAIT-Screenshot.jpg)![image](BYCPLUSPLUS/PAIT/SourceFiles/Screenshot1.jpg)